jeff-hykin/afrl/README.md

 # Running Code

-- first, `python main/training/train_agent.py` to train the actor and critic
-- then, run `python main/training/train_dynamics.py` to train the dynamics model
+- Run `python main/main.py -- experiment_name:experiment1` to
-- finally, `python main/training/train_predictive.py` to train the predictive policy
+    - train the actor, critic
-- plot the results with `plot_results.ipynb`
+    - followed by training the coach
+    - followed by testing them
+    - followed by running analysis, which saves images to the data/visuals folder

+To customize it, look at the `info.yaml` file.
+Find where it has `(default):` and all those are parameters that can be overridden.

+For example, lets change the number of training epochs for the coach (aka dynamics). <br>